quiloos39/Roblox/Orb/README.md

 #Making your orb#

-It's isn't hard that you think.
+It isn't hard that you think.

 ##Lets get started##